Prepare maps

 Tip:

-In the feature attribute table, you can add additional optional attributes that determine how a route is calculated.
+In the feature attribute table, you can add more optional attributes that determine how a route is calculated.
 For details on the attributes you can populate, see Network attributes.
 To make edits in the feature attribute table, see Enter attributes for new features.

 • Digitize your roads.
 Start each road by clicking the point where the road you are digitizing intersects with a road in the Routing Streets layer.
 End each road by right-clicking the last vertex, clicking Finish, and clearing the selection.